-Hayden James Reveals the Stories, Inspirations and Details of His Debut Album ‘Between Us’
+Hayden James Reveals the Stories and Inspirations of His Debut Album ‘Between Us’

 Aussie singer-songwriter and producer Hayden James came in with a big bang, making a name for himself, and becoming a widespread sensation with just a few singles to his name.
 He’s toured with electronic acts Disclosure and Odesza, who are a bit outside of his realm.
 The influences made their way into his music, as shown on his debut album “Between Us.”
 It’s a record full of surefire hits, and a steady catchiness that makes it a standout.

 James’ music runs the gamut stylistically, a strain of punchy pop, full of sweeping choruses, with an electronic beat that derives in part from the UK garage sound, channeled into a more general pop format, and veering into hip-hop, various strains of dance music, and epic balladry.
 It’s an album of pure pop in its essence, widely relatable, switching between upbeat, dancey numbers, and soaring, emotional outpurings.
 The songs are generally about romance, and expressed with a refreshing directness, with just enough words to capture an instinct, showing an exceptional songwriting sharpness and flourish.
 Beyond this, there’s a grandness of gesture in James’ voice and overall persona that commands attention in a way that makes his rapid rise no surprise.

 James spoke with Entertainment Voice about the album, his music, and upcoming tour.
 The conversation shed light on the new songs and the personality behind them.

 You have been releasing singles since 2013, along with a self-titled EP, but “Between Us” is your first album.
 How has the experience of finally releasing an album made an impact on you?